Las Vegas Review-Journal: History

-The Clark County Review was first printed in 1909 and became the Las Vegas Review in 1926 when owner Frank Garside, who owned several other Nevada papers, brought in Al Cahlan as a partner.
+The Clark County Review was first printed in 1909.
+It was renamed as the Las Vegas Review in 1926 when owner Frank Garside, who owned several other Nevada papers, brought in Al Cahlan as a partner.

 In March 1929, the Clark County Journal began publication, and in July of that year, the Review bought the Journal and shortly thereafter began co-publication as the Las Vegas Evening Review-Journal.
 In the early 1940s, Cahlan and Garside's company, Southwestern Publishing, bought the Las Vegas Age, from Charles P. "Pop" Squires, which began publication in 1905 and was the oldest surviving paper in Las Vegas.
 The word "evening" was dropped from the name in 1949 when Garside left the company and Cahlan struck an agreement with Donald W. Reynolds and his Donrey Media Group.

 In 1953, the RJ signed on KORK, one of Las Vegas' earliest radio stations.
 Two years later, it signed on Las Vegas' third television station, KLRJ-TV, in 1955, later changing the calls to KORK-TV.
 The station was sold in 1979, changing its call letters again first to KVBC, and then, in 2010, to the current KSNV-DT.

 In December 1960, Reynolds exercised a buyout option with Cahlan, and bought the paper.

 Reynolds died in 1993, and longtime friend Jack Stephens bought his company, renamed it Stephens Media and moved the company's headquarters to Las Vegas.
 The Review-Journal entered into its first Joint Operating Agreement, or JOA, with the Sun in 1990, which was amended in 2005.
 In early 2015, the Stephens Media newspapers were sold to New Media Investment Group.

 The current Review-Journal headquarters was built in 1971.
 A new $40 million printing press was installed in 2000 as part of a four-year, 152,000-square-foot expansion project.
 The two printing presses weigh 910 tons and consist of 16 towers.
 They were the largest presses in the world when they were installed.

 The newspaper has won the "General Excellence" award from the Nevada Press Association several times and has also won the "Freedom of the Press" award for its First Amendment battles from the statewide organization.